 Game Objects rendered as VR compositor layers render at the frame rate of the compositor instead of rendering at the application frame rate.
 They are less prone to judder, and they are raytraced through the lenses, improving the clarity of textures displayed on them.
 This is useful for displaying easily-readable text.

 Quadrilateral, cubemap, and cyllinder compositor layers are currently supported by Rift and mobile.
-Offset cubemap compositor layers are currently available in mobile only.
+Equirectangular and offset cubemap compositor layers are currently available in mobile only.

 Overlay sample: A sample illustrating the use of quad and cylinder VR Compositor Layers for a UI is included with the rendering samples of our Unity Sample Framework.
 See Unity Sample Framework for more information.

 All layer types support both stereoscopic and monoscopic rendering, though stereoscopic rendering only makes sense for cubemaps in most cases.
 Stereoscopically-rendered overlays require two textures, specified by setting Size to 2 in the Textures field of OVROverlay in the Inspector.

 Gaze cursors and UIs are good candidates for rendering as quadrilateral compositor layers.
 Cylinders may be useful for smooth-curve UI interfaces.
 Cubemaps may be used for startup scenes or skyboxes.

 We recommend using a cubemap compositor layer for your loading scene, so it will always display at a steady minimum frame rate, even if the application performs no updates whatsoever.